Jupiter’s magnetic field Today’s Video of the Day from Caltech shows Jupiter’s magnetic field based on observations by the Juno spacecraft.

 “Although there are puzzles yet to be explained, this is already clarifying some of our ideas about how planets form, how they make magnetic fields and how the winds blow.”

 Stevenson presented an update of both the Juno and the Cassini missions at the 2019 American Physical Society March Meeting in Boston.
+Jupiter has such a strong magnetic field because of the thick layer of metallic hydrogen that surrounds its core.
+It acts as a reservoir of charge particles that generate the magnetic field.

 Video Credit: Caltech